 If you now Navigate: Schedule → Unscheduled Jobs you will see that our new category, ‘Customer Visits’ is now visible, as well as appearing as a field in Job forms:

 Please note that the ‘Hide All’ button which is outlined above collapses the category name display into headings for easier viewing.

 Creating Job Types

 A job is the type of activity you will be scheduling to a resource to complete.
 JobWatch can be used for typical job-related activity such as ‘Repairs’, ‘Installations’, and ‘Deliveries’.
 However, as your confidence in using JobWatch grows, you can start to use it for other tasks such as ‘Meetings’, ‘Overnight Stays’ and ‘Webinars’.

-Each type of activity, would have its own job type, these act as a template for the jobs you will be creating.
+Each type of activity would have its own job type, these act as a template for the jobs you will be creating.

-Creating a job type is a simple process, and is done from either selecting ‘Manage Jobs Types’ from the Quick Links within Administration (My Account → Administration), or from selecting ‘Job Types’ from the Schedule section within Administration ([left hand menu] Schedule → Job Types).
+Creating a job type is a simple process, and is done by either selecting ‘Manage Jobs Types’ from the Quick Links within Administration (My Account → Administration), or from selecting ‘Job Types’ from the Schedule section within Administration ([left hand menu] Schedule → Job Types).

 To create a new Job Type, from within the Job Type screen, click Add at the top of the screen.

 This will open the Job Types dialogue box as shown below.